Leong charges to the top with Superb 65 at CIMB National Championship

 I didn’t put expectations on myself today.
 I’ve also been working on my putting as Danny (Chia) told me that I was looking up too quickly after hitting my putts.
 That helped today.
 I’m just stroking it better.

-Leading first round scores
+Leading final round scores

 65: Ben Leong